oliviernam/DevOps-Training-intermediate/cloud-aws/theory.md

     - [ARN](#arn)
     - [t3.small etc.](#t3small-etc)

 This document covers most of the technologies and AWS services used within the CI/CD Pipelining Lab on AWS.
-Lot's of links for more in depth information are given, whereby the potentialls most relevant one is this: [AWS Documentation](https://docs.aws.amazon.com/index.html).
+Lot's of links for more in depth information are given, whereby the potentially most relevant one is this: [AWS Documentation](https://docs.aws.amazon.com/index.html).

+## ToDos

+- ECR
+- ECR Scan on Push

 ## Tools